 At Haven House Recovery Center, we approach addiction from a spiritual perspective.
 Our Christ-centered programs are in conjunction with clinical practice guidelines.
 We help to change our residents for the better by helping them grow spiritually through recovery.
 We strongly believe that it is important to combine the spiritual component with other programs like education, individual sessions, group morning meetings, and peer accountability.

 We also have thrift stores that offer work therapy opportunities for our recovering men.
 These help them learn and develop new skills, practice discipline, value hard work, build relationships, and work toward a common goal.
 The aim of this program is to help them become contributing members of their communities as soon as they leave the facility.
-If you need help with Norco addiction, call Murfreesboro recovery center now for a consultation!
+If you need help with Norco addiction and is looking for a Murfreesboro recovery center, you may want to check Haven House in Hartsville, TN.